 Nokia is back.
 The brand is competing amongst the big boys with its Android phones.
-And with several new handsets expected to be announced at Mobile World Congress 2018, we can firmly say that owning a Nokia is once again something to be proud of.
+Once again you can firmly say that owning a Nokia is once again something to be proud of.

 That's why we've handpicked some of our favourite Nokia mobile phones from the last 30 years or so.
 We've also chucked in some stinkers too.